casper-network/docs-archive/index.rst

 Zamfir's
 `correct-by-construction (CBC) Casper <https://github.com/cbc-casper/cbc-casper-paper>`_ work.
 Here, we describe The Highway Protocol, a member of the CBC Casper family which is provably safe and live under partial synchrony.
-The computation model allows for efficient detection of when contract executions can be run in parallel and the block message format allows "merging" forks in the chain; so the platform avoids orphaning blocks.
 Rust is supported as the primary programming language for smart contracts because of its good support for compilation to wasm; however, the platform itself does not make assumptions about the source language, so libraries facilitating contract development in other programming language having